jose-tello/TelloEngine/README.txt

 -You can modify game object propertyes in the inspector or using the gizmos (in the inspector the button add lets you add an empty child).

--The toolbar has submenus that allow to create primitives, create cameras, create empty game objects, load/delete resources and assets, load/save the scene, start/pause/stop/continue the game simulation, show/hide editor windows, links about the project and an exit button.
+-The toolbar has submenus that allow to create primitives, create cameras, create lights, create empty game objects, load/delete resources and assets, load/save the scene, start/pause/stop/continue the game simulation, show/hide editor windows, links about the project and an exit button.

 -To see the reference counting, go to the window Application state and open the reference conting section.